 Like the Cube, the Ultra sports an Ethernet port to help improve connection speeds and even adds a MicroSD card slot to store even more apps or work as a source for pictures and video.
 It also has a USB port, so you can view content from any compatible device.
 The box also features a “lost remote” button that will trigger a tone from the remote (even though we all know it’s under the couch).
 The remote has both a headphone jack for private listening and dedicated power/volume buttons that can control TV volume, depending upon the model.

 Night Listening mode automatically adjusts volume scene-by-scene to avoid waking up the kids, and the included JBL headphones should offer better sound for headphone playback as well.
-As you probably already surmised from the Streaming Stick+ copy above, we also just love the Roku OS.
+As you probably already surmised from our look at the Streaming Stick+ that we just love the Roku OS.
 From the biggest library of apps (aka “Roku channels”) to incredible cross-channel search functionality, there is no digital ecosystem that competes.

 The best media streamer for gamers